AxisCommunications/docker-compose-acap/README.md

 ## Securing the Docker Compose ACAP using TLS

-The Docker Compose ACAP can be run either unsecured or in TLS mode.
-The Docker Compose ACAP uses TLS as default.
-Use the "Use TLS" dropdown in the web interface to switch between the two different modes.
-It's also possible to toggle this option by calling the parameter management API in [VAPIX](https://www.axis.com/vapix-library/) and setting the `root.dockerdwrapperwithcompose.UseTLS` parameter to `yes` or `no`.
+The Docker Compose ACAP can be run either unsecured mode or in TLS mode with or without TCP socket.
+The Docker Compose ACAP use unsecured mode without TCP socket creation as default.
+Use the "Use TLS" and "TCP Socket" dropdowns in the web interface to switch between the two different modes(yes/no).
+It's also possible to toggle this option by calling the parameter management API in [VAPIX](https://www.axis.com/vapix-library/) and setting the `root.dockerdwrapperwithcompose.UseTLS` parameter to `yes` or `no` and `root.dockerdwrapperwithcompose.TCPSocket` parameter to `yes` or `no`.
 The following commands would enable TLS:

 ```sh
 DEVICE_IP=<device ip>